satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 just an implementation detail.
 Caching for your static (SSG) or deferred (DSG) pages is done automatically, so no need to configure anything here.
 But if you want to do SSR, you need to take care of the correct caching behavior by yourself.

-> This post was inspired by the excellent video from Remix: [https://www.youtube.com/watch?v=bfLFHp7Sbkg](https://www.youtube.com/watch?v=bfLFHp7Sbkg)
+> This post was inspired by the excellent video from [Remix on Youtube](https://www.youtube.com/watch?v=bfLFHp7Sbkg)
-> If you want to learn more about CDN caching with SSG and SSR, you should definitely watch it!
+> If you want to deep dive to CDN caching with SSG and SSR, you should have a look!

 ## The Cache Control Header